dbradf/git-co-evg-base/README.md

   Find and checkout a recent git commit that matches the specified criteria.

   When running an Evergreen patch build, it can be useful that base your changes on a commit in which the tests in Evergreen have already been run.
 This way if you encounter any failures in your patch build, you can easily compare the failure with what was seen in the base commit to understand if your changes may have introduced the failure.

   This command allows you to specify criteria to use to find and checkout a git commit to start work from.

   Criteria

   There are 4 criteria that can be specified:

   * The percentage of tasks that have passed in each build.

   * The percentage of tasks that have run in each build.

   * Specific tasks that must have passed in each build (if they are part of that build).

   * Specific tasks that must have run in each build (if they are part of that build).

   If not criteria are specified, a success threshold of 0.95 will be used.

   Additionally, you can specify which build variants the criteria should be checked against.
 By default, only builds that end in 'required' will be checked.

+  Notes

+  If you have any evergreen modules with local checkouts in the location specified in your project's evergreen.yml configuration file.
+They will automatically be checked out to the revision that was run in Evergreen with the revision of the base project.

   Examples

   Working on a fix for a task 'replica_sets' on the build variants 'enterprise-rhel-80-64-bit' and 'enterprise-windows', to ensure the task has been run on those build variants:

       git co-evg-base --run-task replica_sets --build-variant enterprise-rhel-80-64-bit --build-variant --enterprise-windows

   Starting a new change, to ensure that there are no systemic failures on the base commit:

       git co-evg-base --pass-threshold 0.98

 Options:
-  --passing-task TEXT     Specify a task that needs to be passing (can be
+  --passing-task TEXT             Specify a task that needs to be passing (can be specified
-                          specified multiple times).
+                                  multiple times).
-  --run-task TEXT         Specify a task that needs to be run (can be
+  --run-task TEXT                 Specify a task that needs to be run (can be specified multiple
-                          specified multiple times).
+                                  times).
   --run-threshold FLOAT           Specify the percentage of tasks that need to be run.
-  --pass-threshold FLOAT  Specify the percentage of tasks that need to be
+  --pass-threshold FLOAT          Specify the percentage of tasks that need to be successful.
-                          successful.
-  --evg-config-file PATH  File containing evergreen authentication
+  --evg-config-file PATH          File containing evergreen authentication information.
-                          information.
   --evg-project TEXT              Evergreen project to query against.
-  --build-variant TEXT    Build variant to check (can be specified multiple
+  --build-variant TEXT            Build variant to check (can be specified multiple times).
-                          times).
+  --perform-checkout / --no-perform-checkout
+                                  Whether git checkout should be run on found command.
+  --commit-lookback INTEGER       Number of commits to check before giving up --timeout-secs INTEGER          Number of seconds to search for before giving up.
+  --verbose                       Enable debug logging.
   --help                          Show this message and exit.
 ```

 Checkout using the default criteria: